shangjingbo1226/shangjingbo1226.github.io/_pages/about.md

 ---

-I'm an Assistant Professor at UCSD jointly appointed by Computer Science and Halıcıoğlu Data Science Institute.
+I'm an Associate Professor at UCSD jointly appointed by Computer Science and Halıcıoğlu Data Science Institute.
 I obtained my Ph.D. from UIUC advised by Prof. Jiawei Han in 2019.
 I received my B.E. from SJTU in 2014.
 I'm also a coach of the UCSD's ACM-ICPC team.

 ## Research Interests

-I'm broadly interested in Data Mining Problems and Applications:
-- Text Mining, Information Extraction, and Natural Language Processing
-- Structured Mining in Large-Scale Text-Rich Networks
-- Understanding and Improving Deep Neural Networks
-- Interdisciplinary Applications (e.g., Biomedical, IoT, ...)

-Most of my research projects focus on (1) developing principled data-driven approaches with light human effort and (2) building effective and robust machine learning models in an efficient way.
+Our lab specializes in **knowledge extraction and discovery** using **weak supervision** techniques.
+We focus on minimizing user effort through an innovative paradigm called **extremely weak supervision** (**XWS**), which involves only brief natural-language user input to define tasks, similar to the task-specific guidelines provided to human annotators.

+We adopt a data-driven approach to improve the accuracy of knowledge extraction and discovery without requiring significant additional human annotations.
+Since 2018, we have been at the forefront of **using**, **understanding**, and **improving** **language models**.
+The recent advancements in large language models (**LLMs**) have provided us with more powerful tools to enhance our research.

+Our methods are **domain and language agnostic**, relying only on pre-trained LLMs in specific domains and languages.
+This flexibility allows us to extend the XWS concept to various tasks and domains, including biomedical, business, IoT, and more.